JHashimoto0518/todolist-on-google-spreadsheet/README.md

-# todolist-on-google-spreadsheet
+# What's this?
-This is a todo-list on Google SpreadSheet.
+This is a simple todo list on Google SpreadSheet.